jes/ngindock/README.md

 This documentation assumes that you are running nginx on the host system and not inside a container.
 If you're running it inside a container than you'll most likely want to run Ngindock inside the same container as nginx.

-Create an `ngindock.yaml` file for the project you want to hot-deply, looking something like this:
+Create an `ngindock.yaml` file for the project you want to hot-deploy, looking something like this:

     nginx_conf: /etc/nginx/conf.d/app.conf
     nginx_upstream: app